htimur/metrics-annotation-play/README.md

 Since this uses Guice AOP, instances must be created by Guice; see [the Guice wiki](https://github.com/google/guice/wiki/AOP).
 This means that using a Provider where you create the instance won't work, or binding a singleton to an instance, etc.

 Guice AOP doesn't allow us to intercept method calls to annotated methods in supertypes, so `@Counted`, etc, will not have metrics generated for them if they are in supertypes of the injectable class.
 One small consolation is that `@Gauge` methods can be anywhere in the type hierarchy since they work differently from the other metrics (the generated Gauge object invokes the `java.lang.reflect.Method` directly, so we can call the supertype method unambiguously).

-# History

-This module started from the state of metrics-guice immediately before it was removed from the [main metrics repo](https://github.com/dropwizard/metrics) in [dropwizard/metrics@e058f76dabf3f805d1c220950a4f42c2ec605ecd](https://github.com/dropwizard/metrics/commit/e058f76dabf3f805d1c220950a4f42c2ec605ecd).